nidahameed/COMP373-BridgePattern/README.md

 To Run: Clone this project into an IDE (Eclipse).
 Open and run the Driver.java file in the view package to view the output.

 ## Summary
-We created a simple bakery with an output that confirms a production and decoration of pastries.
+We created a simple bakery application with an output that confirms a production and decoration of pastries.
 We implemented an interface (Bakery.java) as the implementor, with two classes (Bake.java, and Decorate.java) as concrete implementors.
 Then, we used the Pastry.java class as the abstraction, and the two classes, Cookie.java and Cake.java, for refined abstraction.